App Development Costs: What Separates a $10,000 App From a $100,000 App?

 In our massive review of app costs and ultimate guide on app budgets by app type, I detailed quite extensively various price points for having an app built.
 Although I highlighted some factors that can drive costs higher, I didn’t go into this topic extensively.

 Today, there’s still confusion in the marketplace about why the cost to develop an app can vary so much from one company to another.
 While Savvy Apps is a service provider, our company is made up of people who are also consumers of goods and services.
 We understand why a lower cost is attractive on paper.
 Like many, we also have experienced what happens when going with a cheaper or the cheapest option.
-With that in mind, here’s our attempt to highlight what separates apps built by companies like ours compared to lower or significantly lower cost options.
+With that in mind, here’s our attempt to highlight what separates apps built by app development companies like ours compared to lower or significantly lower cost options.

 Note: This article is not about suggesting all quality apps cost $100,000 or more to build.
 It simply uses the $10,000 versus $100,000 numbers to highlight the kinds of factors that impact costs and why they may vary drastically from company to company.